Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Objekt ukládá první zabalenou hodnotu.
+Objekt ukládá první zalomenou hodnotu.

 ### <a name="example"></a>Příklad